janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 very simple.
 In this example I used Sidekiq, but obviously you can just as well use any other backgrounding library.

-The end user exprience was the main guidance in Shrine's design.
+The end user experience was the main guidance in Shrine's design.
 Before the file is moved to store, the record is first saved with the cached version of the file.
 This means that, while the file is being processed and stored in the background, the end user will immediately see the image they uploaded, because